 References and case studies: Who has already worked with you?

-Process description: How does collaboration work?
+Process description: How does a collaboration look?

 Team and contacts: Who is behind the company?